 A classic beginner’s mistake is to take footage without reviewing it occasionally.
 Take a chunk of video in each new environment to ensure quality.
 It might be too shaky or you could have water droplets on the lens.
 Some GoPro-ers go without the waterproof housing for optimal sound.
 This is a risky proposition but can be necessary if fog builds up in the case.
 Fortunately, you might be able to subdue corrosion and save your camera if it ever does go underwater.
 Fortunately for nature techies, there’s plenty of inspiration out there.
-GoPro’s own video of Shaun White’s family outing and Point Of View Cameras lakeland camping video are great examples to inspire your footage.
+GoPro’s own video of Shaun White’s family outing is a great example to inspire your footage.

 Without the abundance of attachment options, GoPros would just be small, durable cameras.
 The mounts allow for the captivating POV action which made GoPro a phenomena.
 Along with the standard chest and bike mount, these four accessories are must-haves for the trip:

 - 3-Way: A camera grip, extension arm and a tripod — the 3-way can look overhead of the campfire or take a group photo.

 - Sportsman Mount: Strap this to your fishing pole or rifle.
 People will finally believe your “the big one got away” story.